 Liuwa is a fantastic area for birdlife...

-Liuwa Plain National ParkThe Liuwa Plains stands in the far west of Zambia; they are exceedingly remote and wild.
+Liuwa Plain National ParkThe Liuwa Plains stand in the far west of Zambia; they are exceedingly remote and wild.
 In our experience, the national park here is also one of the most amazing wildlife parks in Africa – it's certainly one of the least visited.
 At the right time of year, a safari to the Liuwa Plains can be as good as safaris ever get, and so whilst the cliché 'best kept secret' is applied with sickening frequency to many parts in Africa; Liuwa Plain is one of the few safari areas which really deserves it.

 Liuwa Plain or Liuwa Plains – what's in a name?The flat, grassy plains in this area are called Liuwa Plains – although the national park is correctly termed: Liuwa Plain National Park.